 - The distraction distance is denoted rd and specifies the distance from the source at which the STI falls below 0.50.
 In other words, about half of the verbal communication will be incomprehensible at this distance, which means that the acoustic conditions improve as rd decreases.

-Therefore, average reverberation time values would not describe the acoustic quality of the entire open-plan office to any satisfactory degree.
-Consider for example the difference in reverberation times between a lobby, a dining area and a concentration area – all of which could be included in the same open-plan office.
-Providing an absorption area that is equivalent to a given factor of the rooms floor area (see example in table below) is often used as a rule of thumb for acoustic quality in this domain, and can be useful for assessing acoustic conditions.
-It should however always be stressed that the acoustic absorption should be distributed more or less evenly over the entire space for this rule of thumb to be meaningful.
+Therefore, average reverberation time values would not describe the acoustic quality of the entire open office to any satisfactory degree.
+Consider for example the difference in reverberation times between a lobby, a dining area and a concentration area – all of which could be included in the same open office.
+Providing an absorption area that is equivalent to a given factor of the rooms floor area (see example in table below) is often used as a rule of thumb for acoustic quality for these types of spaces, and can be useful for assessing acoustic conditions.
+It should however always be stressed that the acoustic absorption should be distributed more or less evenly over the entire space for this rule of thumb is to be meaningful.